willGraham01/PiranhasHalfyord/plot/premise.md

 The plan is to lure the gang out with this shipment, which in reality contains mundane kitchen items, building supplies, and the like.
 Guard presence will be deliberately made to appear lighter than usual, many members of the guard will be plain clothed.

-The Shattered Teeth will send a team to capture the shipment in their usual manner - potions to animate what they want to steal, invisibility for the members themselves.
+The Piranhas will send a team to capture the shipment in their usual manner - potions to animate what they want to steal, invisibility for the members themselves.
 Anything they animate will return to the hideout via the shortest possible route - normally this would be to use the sewer pipe, however if the goods are animated after being unloaded onto the west bank then anything animated will travel using the streets towards the Day's Rest (or leave a trail that can be followed with Jenessa's ring).
 The gang members themselves will not lead the party back to the hideout directly - if they are tailed, they will try to make sure they've thrown off their pursuers before returning.
 The gang members also do not want to die, or be captured - they will prefer to flee and leave the loot if they're at risk.